This drop biscuit recipe is a mouth-watering, delectable, savory biscuit recipe! Once you’ve tried Cheesy Herb Biscuits, you’ll be hooked on them!

 Instructions

-- Preheat oven to 400 degrees.
-Cover an insulated baking sheet with parchment paper.
+- Preheat oven to 400°F. Cover an insulated baking sheet with parchment paper or a silicone baking mat.

-- In a large mixing bowl, whisk together flour, baking powder, salt, fresh herbs and garlic.
+- In a large mixing bowl, whisk together the flour, baking powder, salt, fresh herbs and garlic.

-- Add milk, cheeses and vegetable oil.
+- Add the milk, cheeses and vegetable oil.
 Do not over mix, only until wet.

-- Bake for 15 minutes until until tops are slightly crispy and lightly browned.
-Lightly coat each biscuit top with melted butter using a pastry brush.
+- Bake for 15 minutes until until tops are lightly browned.
+Lightly baste each biscuit top with melted butter using a pastry brush.

 Made these for Easter with dill and cheddar.
 My family raved about them.